Befitting Chile's advanced position in Latin America, in the

 bribing union officials to arrange strikes and pumping the

 country with counterfeit currency to destablize the economy.
-INTERNATIONAL BROADCASTING
+During this period Chilean stations gave DXers a taste of Chile's

 The new military dictatorship had a shortwave voice on 6150 by